vegasl/devcamp/Mission01/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name '.ktbdevtraining' is invalid and this project uses 'ktbdevtraining' instead.
+* The original package name '.Mission01' is invalid and this project uses 'Mission01' instead.

 # Getting Started